 A technical user can also use this interface to compose event payloads and trigger events without having to use a third-party tool.

 When clicking the Send button, the test begins.
 The progression of the individual in the journey is represented by a visual flow.
 The path progressively turns green as the individual moves across the journey.
 If an error occurs, a warning symbol is displayed on the corresponding step.
 You can place the cursor on it to display more information about the error and access full details (when available).

 When you select a different test profile in the event configuration screen and run the test again, the visual flow is cleared and shows the path of the new individual.

 When opening a journey in test, the displayed path corresponds to the last test executed.

 The test mode is also available for journeys that use a rule-based event.
 For more information on rule-based events, refer to this page.

 When triggering an event, the Event configuration screen allows you to define the event parameters to pass in the test.
 You can view the event ID condition by clicking the tooltip icon in the top right corner.
 A tooltip is also available next to each field that is part of the rule evaluation.

 When using a business event, use the test mode to trigger a single test profile entrance in the journey, simulate the event and pass the right profile ID.
 You have to pass the event parameters and the identifier of the test profile that will enter the journey in test.
-You cannot use the Up to 100 profiles at once option that exists for other segment based journeys.
 In test mode, there is no “Code view” mode available for journeys based on business events.